Some of the links in this post may be affiliate links.

 Water your plant thoroughly until all excess water escapes the drainage hole, and discard the excess water.
 Do not let your plant sit in water.

 And don’t expect perfection with begonias indoors.
 For begonias to look their best indoors, they need high humidity, which is difficult to achieve indoors.
+These plants are native to the jungles of southeast Brazil, so they are used to high humidity.

-I do run a humidifier indoors though in the months that our central heat is on, otherwise my plants (and my skin) will hate me.
+I do run a humidifier indoors in the months that our central heat is on, otherwise my plants (and my skin) will hate me.
 I wrote a blog post on the topic of increasing humidity for houseplants so be sure to check that out as well.

 Before we move on, I talk about this in the humidity post that I referred you to above, but my absolute favorite humidifier, and the one I use in my home, is made by Levoit.
 I LOVE it and it has so many features.